web-platform-tests/rfcs/rfcs/remote_channel.md

 `set_permission` command in the remote context (and similarly for the remainder of the testdriver API).
-This would desugar to `testdriver.set_permission(params, uuid)` and testdriver would be update to identify the target window from the `uuid` parameter in its `location.href`.
+This would desugar to `testdriver.set_permission(params, uuid)` and testdriver would be updated to identify the target window from the `uuid` parameter in its `location.href`.

 ## Risks